nheeren/material_intensity_db/CONTRIBUTING.md

 ## Database structure

 If you intend to make or propose changes to the database structure, such as adding new variables, please keep in mind to update the [codebook](codebook.md), precisely explaining the function and format of new columns.
 Also, please keep in mind that the codebook is intended to be validated by a Python script (*UPDATE required*).

+## References

+[references/](references/) contains the references to the data in [data/](data/).
+Adding a reference for a new data point is optional.
+Please use the [BibTeX format](http://www.bibtex.org/Format/) and append the .bib file at the end with the new reference.
+Please use only the common fields, such as author, year, etc. BibTeX references can easily be exported from Google Scholar (by clicking on the parenthesis icon on the article), Mendeley (Menu Edit > Copy As...), or zotero.

 ## Tools